The image shows a Monkey Wrench technician removing the panel of a hybrid water heater from Noritz.

 Not every aspect of the hybrid water heater is outstanding.
 Some of the cons of having a hybrid water heater include:

-The upfront investment is usually what deters homeowners from buying a hybrid water heater.
+• Higher Upfront Costs: The upfront investment is usually what deters homeowners from buying a hybrid water heater.
 Hybrid water heaters typically start at $1,200 and can reach up to $2,500 and beyond.
+Despite the cost, some companies offer financing to offset the financial burden a bit.
+We recommend that you call a certified technician to find this information.

+• Inefficient in Colder Temperatures: Unfortunately, because hybrid water heaters rely on the heat pulled from their environment, they aren’t the best option for colder climates.
 We recommend that you store your hybrid water heater in a place that is at least 40 degrees Fahrenheit.
 If the temperature goes lower than this, the heat pump won’t work properly.
 The water heater will have a tough time pulling enough surrounding heat to raise your water temperature to an acceptable level.
 As a result of this factor, hybrid water heaters will go into using their electric elements to operate.
 Switching to using the electric element will end up increasing your energy bills due to the extra energy use.

-You'll need about 1,000 cubic feet of breathing room around your hybrid water heater for it to function properly.
+• Lots of Space: You’ll need about 1,000 cubic feet of breathing room around your hybrid water heater for it to function properly.
 Anything less than this amount of space will result in the water heater not working efficiently.

-If you do choose to go with a hybrid water heater, be aware that they require more maintenance than other alternatives.
+• More Maintenance: If you do choose to go with a hybrid water heater, be aware that they require more maintenance than other alternatives.
 On top of the draining service that tank-style water heaters require, hybrid water heater filters need cleaning every two to three months.
-Their heat pumps also need attention, so there's another maintenance factor to think about.
+Their heat pumps also need attention, so there’s another maintenance factor to think about.
+While you can drain a hybrid water heater yourself, we recommend that you call a certified technician to perform maintenance on your unit.

 Is a Hybrid Water Heater Right For You?

-Hybrid water heaters are gaining popularity among homeowners but are they for you?
+Hybrid water heaters are gaining popularity among homeowners, but are they for you?

 You should consider getting a hybrid water heater if: